4 PUBLIC POLICY REQUIREMENTS, OBJECTIVES AND OTHER APPROPRIATION MANDATES

 against Federal funds for research involving human subjects at any site engaged in nonexempt research for any period

-not covered by both an FWA and IRB approval consistent with 45 CFR part 46.
+not covered by both an FWA and IRB approval consistent with 45 CFR 46.
 Costs associated with IRB review of

 human research protocols are not allowable as direct charges to NIH-funded research unless such costs are not